 This paper employs the FCM-U algorithm and pairs it with the popular approach of effective seed initialisation for even faster convergence.
-Here, the FCM++ algorithm (proposed by Stetco et. al. [2]) is implemented for effective seed initialization.
+Here, the FCM++ algorithm (proposed by Stetco et al. [2]) is implemented for effective seed initialization.
 On clubbing these two algorithms together, the model runs faster and empirically converges earlier than the FCM-U algorithm.
 The following section discusses some related works in reducing time complexity of the FCM Algorithm, followed by short descriptions of the original FCM algorithm, the FCM++ approach and the FCM-U algorithm.
 Then, the proposed model is defined, followed by a comparative analysis of the results obtained when this algorithm is employed for clustering datasets.
-In Section 5, we check the robustness of the proposed algorithm against perturbations in the data.
 Finally, some further scopes of improvement are discussed.